nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 ### A very important note about migrating custom extension code to development scratchpad

-If you are coming from NVDA 2018.4 or earlier, you may recall that you are able to run extension modules inside folders stored in the user configuration directory (e.g. appModules).
+If you are coming from NVDA 2018.4 or earlier, you may recall that you are able to run extension modules (sometikmes claled "plugins") inside folders stored in the user configuration directory (e.g. appModules).
 This functionality has been revised in NVDA 2019.1 as follows:

 1. NVDA will no longer load extension code stored in the following subdirectories of the user configuration folder: appModules, brailleDisplayDrivers, globalPlugins, synthDrivers.
 	* If you find that code inside these folders is no longer working as of NVDA 2019.1, the above reason is why.